-86 Gustavo Angeles et al., "The Social Cash Transfer Programme of Malawi."
+&lt;sup>88Angeles et al., "The Social Cash Transfer Programme of Malawi."

-88 Candace Miller, Maxton Tsoka, and Kathryn Reichert, "Targeting Cash to Malawi's Ultra-Poor: A Mixed Methods Evaluation."
+&lt;sup>89Miller, Tsoka, and Reichert, "Targeting Cash to Malawi's Ultra-Poor: A Mixed Methods Evaluation."

-89 Gustavo Angeles et al., "The Social Cash Transfer Programme of Malawi."
+Angeles et al., "The Social Cash Transfer Programme of Malawi."

-90 Kelly Kilburn et al., "Short-Term Impacts of an Unconditional Cash Transfer Program on Child Schooling: Experimental Evidence from Malawi," Economics of Education Review 59, (August 2017): 63-80, https://doi.org/10.1016/j.econedurev.2017.06.002.
+&lt;sup>91Kelly Kilburn et al., "Short-Term Impacts of an Unconditional Cash Transfer Program on Child Schooling: Experimental Evidence from Malawi," Economics of Education Review 59 (August 2017): 63-80, https://doi.org/10.1016/j.econedurev.2017.06.002.

-91 Higher bonuses were given to students in secondary school to offset the higher cost of education, similarly to the PROGRESA program, as found in Gustavo Angeles et al., "The Social Cash Transfer Programme of Malawi."
+&lt;sup>92Higher bonuses were given to students in secondary school to offset the higher cost of education, similarly to the PROGRESA program, as found in Angeles et al., "The Social Cash Transfer Programme of Malawi."

-92 Gustavo Angeles et al., "The Social Cash Transfer Programme of Malawi."
+Angeles et al., "The Social Cash Transfer Programme of Malawi."

-needs.
-Despite its more indirect approach to encouraging education, the research shows that SCTP supported greater enrollment of Malawian children in primary and secondary schools and decreased dropout rates mainly through "alleviating the financial burden of schooling for the household" in terms of direct costs.93 In other words, because the unconditional cash transfers added more financial assets to the eligible households, children were able to afford to attend school, an opportunity that may have previously been out of reach.
+that SCTP supported greater enrollment of Malawian children in primary and secondary schools and decreased dropout rates mainly through "alleviating the financial burden of schooling for the household" in terms of direct costs.
+In other words, because the unconditional cash transfers added more financial assets to the eligible households, children were able to afford to attend school, an opportunity that may have previously been out of reach.

 A 2020 report from the Transfer Project, in collaboration with the Government of Malawi, evaluated the SCTP and its contributions to development.
-On average, it found that enrollment rates were similar between boys and girls, but many students were older for their grade level because of grade repeats and late entry94 This study also found that in Malawi, like in other nations, girls face more barriers to education than boys; because the SCTP does not currently support female students differently than male students, it is suggested that the addition of a monetary bonus (as used in PROGRESA) may help offset some of the unique obstacles to female education in Malawi.95
+On average, it found that enrollment rates were similar between boys and girls, but many students were older for their grade level because of grade repeats and late entry This study also found that in Malawi, like in other nations, girls face more barriers to education than boys; because the SCTP does not currently support female students differently than male students, it is suggested that the addition of a monetary bonus (as used in PROGRESA) may help offset some of the unique obstacles to female education in Malawi.